OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 ![Five icons that use color](../images/monolineicon29.png)

 You should limit your icons to **one** additional color, other than the Outline and Fill mentioned above.
-However, more colors can be used if it is vital for its metaphor, with a limit to two additional colors other than gray.
+However, more colors can be used if it is vital for its metaphor, with a limit of two additional colors other than gray.
 In rare cases, there are exceptions when more colors are needed.

-  ✔
+The following are good examples of icons that use just one color.

   ![A green check mark of approval by an image of five icons with one color each](../images/monolineicon30.png)

-  ❌
+But the following icons use too many colors.

   ![A red X mark of disapproval by an image of five icons with multiple colors](../images/monolineicon31.png)